Who are the STEAM TAC specialists?

 What does the participating middle school teacher need to do during the visit?

-While the STEAM TAC specialist is leading the lesson, participating teachers are expected to work alongside the specialist assisting with student needs during each class period.
+While the STEAM TAC specialist leads the lesson, participating teachers are expected to work alongside the specialist, assisting with students' needs during each class period.
 The goal of the immersion is to have the educator just as engaged and excited as their students.

 What does the participating high school teacher need to do during the visit?

-While the STEAM TAC specialists are leading the lesson, participating teachers are expected to work alongside the specialists assisting with student needs during each class period.
+While the STEAM TAC specialists lead the lesson, participating teachers are expected to work alongside the specialists, assisting with students' needs during each class period.
 The goal of the immersion is to have the educator just as engaged and excited as their students.

 What materials are provided during the middle school visit?
-What materials do the participating teacher need to have ready during the immersion?
+What materials do the participating teachers need to have ready during the immersion?

 What materials are provided during the high school visit?
-What materials do the participating teacher need to have ready during the immersion?
+What materials do the participating teachers need to have ready during the immersion?

-After the visit: Teachers are left with technology tools used during the immersion, giving them the opportunity to continue learning with the materials.
+After the visit, Teachers are left with the technology tools used during the immersion, allowing them to continue learning with those materials.
+These resources include extension activities that connect the immersion to multiple subject areas—such as science, social studies, mathematics, ELA, and the arts—to support ongoing classroom integration.
 Teachers will also have the opportunity to network with other teachers who have engaged in STEAM TAC classroom visits.